rclark/geocarto/README.md

     - Give your points the class name `structurepoints`
     - Give your polygons the class name `geopolys`

 *Note: the given polygon color will likely not be valid for your map.
-Take a look in the `polys` folder for ways you might be able to quickly generate your polygon symbology.
+Take a look in the `polys` folder for ways you might be able to quickly generate your polygon symbology.*

+## OR!
+If you want to be simple about it, just make a TileMill project and copy some of my code into your own .mss files.
+Make sure to grab any .svg files for the FGDC symbol rules that you're using.

 ## If you want to Help